Honda Jazz Review & Prices

 The Honda Jazz’s cabin is a bit monochrome, but it’s well-equipped and thoughtfully laid-out

 The look of the cabin is also rather pleasing, with simple lines combined with easy-to-use knobs, dials and stalks making this a great place to be.
-It’s just a shame Honda couldn’t feel more inspired by putting only grey and black trim pieces everywhere – only the Advance Sport gets a splash of yellow detailing.
+It’s just a shame Honda couldn’t add a little more character – there are grey and black trim pieces everywhere, with only the Advance Sport getting a splash of yellow detailing.

 You do get a large gear lever, which feels a little unnecessary when buttons could have done the job – but there are conventional dials and buttons for the climate control which is great.